ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

 - **How to Use This File**:

-  * Reproducibility of the fragment selection process
-  * Verification of inclusion/exclusion decisions
-  * Cross-checking with coding files and guideline categories
+  * Cross-checking with coding files
-  * Independent replication of the thematic analysis
+  * Independent replication of this study
   * Maintaining traceability between raw data → curated data → coded data → themes

 > It's representing the **starting point of the coding process**, guaranteeing methodological rigor and transparency.